|

 director bought it off

-a Norwegian skipper who picked up some
+a Norwegian skipper who picked up a native

-natives who were lost at sea.
-They
+canoe lost at sea.
+All

-draw Denham's map that shows an island
+draw Denham's map, which shows an island

 with a tall mountain in the center, shaped

 like a skull.
-There's also a peninsula
+There's also a peninsula separated from the rest of the

 island by a large wall that Denham claims

 they need for safety.
-Englehorn assumes
+When Englehorn assumes

-it's a buffer against a hostile tribe, but
+it's a buffer against a hostile tribe, Denham shakes his head

 if they've ever heard of Kong.